 As a leader, Lainey has been at the frontlines of DEI efforts within and beyond SHSSW.
 During her first semester at SHSSW she was invited by the Chair of the Committee on Diversity and Inclusion to serve as the Doctoral Student Representative, a position she has held for the last three years.
 Last academic year, Lainey founded and is currently directing the inaugural SHSSW DEI Student Task Force.
 Recognized as a leader in DEI, she has also been invited by the Council on Social Work Education (CSWE) to sit on their national Task Force to Advance Anti-Racism.

 As an activist, Lainey has been invited to speak and write about equity and inclusion, social justice, and decolonization.
 In February 2020, she was featured in the CSWE’s Center for Diversity, Social & Economic Justice’s monthly Educator Resource.
-Her activist efforts also include her service as a mentor in programs such as the MSSW Mentorship for Students of Color program and Intellectual Entrepreneurship Program, spaces in which she hopes to extend the pipeline for scholar-leader-activists.
+Her activist efforts also include her service as a mentor in programs such as the MSSW Mentorship for Students of Color program and Intellectual Entrepreneurship Program.

 Critical race theory, decolonizing; sense of belonging; internalized racism; culturally-responsive pedagogy; resistance; achievement; mental health; community-based participatory research; mixed methods